dark-jay/neristGatePassBackend/README.md

 # neristGatePassBackend
-Its a Back end system to provide API service to access and modify the database.
+Its a Backend system to provide API service to access and modify the database of any ingoing/outgoing individual through a gate.

 ## Documentation